civvic/bridget/packages/nbinspect-lab/docs/Architecture.md

 ## High-Level Architecture

-The NBInspect Lab extension uses a **monitor-based architecture** where each open notebook has its own dedicated monitor that tracks state changes and provides the `$Ren` API when active.
+The NBInspect Lab extension uses a **monitor-based architecture** where each open notebook has its own dedicated monitor that tracks state changes and provides the `$Nb` API when active.

 ### Key Components

 ```
 ┌─────────────────┐    ┌──────────────────┐    ┌─────────────────┐
 │   Plugin        │    │  NotebookMonitor │    │  Python Widgets │
-│   (index.ts)    │◄──►│  (per notebook)  │◄──►│  via $Ren API   │
+│   (index.ts)    │◄──►│  (per notebook)  │◄──►│  via $Nb API   │
 └─────────────────┘    └──────────────────┘    └─────────────────┘
          │                       │                       │
          ▼                       ▼                       ▼